Lamictal, tablets 100 mg 30 pcs

 Overdose

-Single administration of doses exceeding the maximum therapeutic dose by 10-20 times has been reported.
-Overdose was manifested by the following symptoms: nystagmus, ataxia, impaired consciousness and coma.
+Single administration doses exceeding the maximum therapeutic dose by 10-20 times have been reported.
+An overdose was manifested by the following symptoms: nystagmus, ataxia, impaired consciousness and coma.

-Treatment: hospitalization and supportive therapy in accordance with the clinical picture or the recommendations of the national poison center are recommended.
+Treatment: Hospitalization and supportive care are recommended in accordance with the clinical picture or recommendations of the national poison control center.

 ---|---|